 Diagnosing endometriosis can be difficult, but it starts with knowing the symptoms.
 The two main consequences of the disease are pain and infertility, while other signs include painful, even debilitating menstrual cramps, which may get worse over time; pain during or after sex; pain in the intestine or lower abdomen; painful bowel movements or painful urination during menstrual periods, heavy menstrual periods; premenstrual spotting or bleeding between periods; painful bladder syndrome; digestive or gastrointestinal symptoms similar to a bowel disorder; as well as fatigue, tiredness, or lack of energy.

-If the signs indicate the presence of the disease, the next step is an imaging examination, and the health care provider may request an ultrasound, MRI and CT scans, which are exams used to visualize the abdomen and reproductive organs without the need for invasive procedures, but that have limited results.
+If the signs indicate the presence of the disease, the next step is an imaging examination, and the healthcare provider may request an ultrasound, MRI and CT scans, which are exams used to visualize the abdomen and reproductive organs without the need for invasive procedures, but that have limited results.

 The study “Invasive and non-invasive methods for the diagnosis of endometriosis” revealed that “imaging has limited utility in the diagnosis of endometriosis, as it lacks adequate resolution to identify adhesions or superficial peritoneal implants.
 Ultrasound is cheap and easy to perform, but user-dependent; MRI is more accurate but considerably more expensive.
 As CT of the pelvis does not visualize pelvic organs well, it is not useful in the diagnosis of endometriosis.
 An important role for the CT scan with contrast is to detect ureteral involvement and possible renal insufficiency.”

 “The gold standard for the diagnosis of endometriosis has been visual inspection by laparoscopy, preferably with histological confirmation.
 Because there is no good noninvasive test for endometriosis, there is often a significant delay in diagnosis of this disease.
 Imaging that confirms an endometriotic cyst or deep infiltrating endometriosis may help guide surgical therapeutic approaches.
 No serum marker has been found to diagnose endometriosis with adequate sensitivity and specificity.”

 Laparoscopy is the name of the surgery used to confirm the diagnosis of endometriosis.
 The procedure consists of the observation of the interior of the abdomen.
 The patient is asleep under general anesthesia, while the surgeon makes small incisions near the navel to insert the surgical instruments and a small camera.
-Then the surgeon will search for endometrial tissue outside the uterus, which can provide information about the location, extent and size of the endometrial implants.
+Then the surgeon will search for endometrial tissue outside the uterus, which can provide information about the location, extent, and size of the endometrial implants.
 During the laparoscopy, the surgeon may also remove a sample of tissue to conduct a biopsy.

-The symptoms of endometriosis may be confused with the symptoms of other diseases, while some physicians may want to avoid surgery to confirm the diagnosis.
+The symptoms of endometriosis may be confused with those of other diseases, while some physicians may want to avoid surgery to confirm the diagnosis.
 In addition, the symptoms are not constant and vary due to many factors.
 These reasons explain why endometriosis is still a disease that is difficult to diagnose, with high rates of misdiagnosis or delayed diagnosis.

-“Painful symptoms in women of childbearing age may be caused by endometriosis, particularly when the symptoms have a cyclical element.
-All doctors, therefore, should be alert to this possibility even when the patient presents with apparently non-gynaecological symptoms,” it is explained in the article called “Endometriosis,” authored by Dr. Andrew Prentice.
+“Painful symptoms in women of childbearing age may be caused by endometriosis, particularly when the symptoms have a cyclical element,” he wrote.
+“All doctors, therefore, should be alert to this possibility even when the patient presents with apparently non-gynecological symptoms.”

 Note: Endometriosis News is strictly a news and information website about the disease.
-It does not provide medical advice, diagnosis or treatment.
+It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.